Electronics Manufacturing Businesses for Sale

 Wireless Intercom Business

-Designs and manufactures rugged, hands-free voice communication systems utilizing patented full-multiplex, mesh-network technology for sports, industrial, public safety, and military teams, featuring high-security protocols, noise-canceling capabilities, and operation without base stations or cables.
+Designs and manufactures rugged, hands-free wireless intercom systems using patented full-multiplex mesh-network technology with proprietary custom chip designs, serving sports, industrial, public safety, and military teams across the US and Canada

 Price-